 Patient Empowerment Initiative (PEI)

-Finally, while the multiplicity of patient centricity efforts is heartening, doing so without integrating these efforts into the larger biomedical and healthcare environment results in the siloed environment so detrimental to progress.
+While the multiplicity of patient centricity efforts is heartening, doing so without integrating these efforts into the larger biomedical and healthcare environment results in the siloed environment is detrimental to progress.

 ACRES, as a ‘system of systems’ or meta-systems-based organization, recognizes the need to integrate patient centricity efforts across the research and healthcare environment.
 Also, focusing on the patient alone, without examining the needs and priorities of the other stakeholders within the patient research and care eco-system, will make embedding patient needs permanently into research and care impossible.